The WSIB determines, where possible, the amount of a worker's future economic loss (FEL) benefit due to a work-related injury:

 Medical condition preventing earlier determination

-- because of the worker's medical condition, the WSIB cannot yet provide the worker with a work transition (WT) assessment and, therefore, identify a suitable occupation, and/or develop a WT plan, and/or
+- because of the worker's medical condition, the WSIB cannot yet provide the worker with a return-to-work (RTW) assessment, identify a suitable occupation, and/or develop a RTW plan, and/or

-- it is impossible, given the worker's medical condition, for the worker to participate in work reintegration activities.
+- it is impossible, given the worker's medical condition, for the worker to participate in RTW activities.

 Cases in dispute